MaurerKrisztian/issue-improver-action/README.md

 Occasionally, certain GitHub issues can be overwhelming with an abundance of comments, making it difficult to comprehend the situation.
 To address this, I have developed a comment summary feature.

+## debug mode
+If you turn on debug mode, it will do the following: resolve prompts, give you more detailed logs of what's happening, and not create comment..
+To enable this, set the `debug-mode` input to `true`.

+If you want to test an action without making changes to any issues, it's useful to turn on debug mode.
+This will allow you to view the logs and see what comment would be created if debug mode was turned off.
+Once you're satisfied with the results, you can turn off debug mode.
 ## Action example:
 This action will trigger when new issue is opened, and creates a comment including: related-issues-section, summary-section, label-section, custom-section